Towards Quantum Simulation of Rotating Nuclei using Quantum Variational Algorithms: Acknowledgement

 \section{Acknowledgement}

-The author sincerely thanks Dr. Somnath Nag of the Physics Department at IIT BHU for his constructive feedback and perceptive remarks throughout the development of this work.
-In addition, Dr. Subhendu Rajbanshi of the Department of Physics at Presidency University is to be acknowledged for allowing the author to work as Visiting Research Fellow at his lab and also for his constant support throughout.
+DR sincerely thanks Dr. Subhendu Rajbanshi of the Department of Physics at Presidency University for allowing the author to work as Visiting Research Fellow at his lab and also for his constant support throughout.